 (h) Other studies such as carbon dioxide therapy or combinations of some of the above also exist but again give inconclusive results.

-In their review titled “Cellulite: An evidence based review” the authors conclude that such inconsistency in studies is due to the fact that they all chose different methods of evaluation, some analyzed their data for statistical importance whereas others did not, some included studies with control groups (people who didn’t have any treatment) whereas others didn’t.
+In this review, the authors conclude that such inconsistency in studies is due to the fact that they all chose different methods of evaluation, some analyzed their data for statistical importance whereas others did not, some included studies with control groups (people who didn’t have any treatment) whereas others didn’t.
 The evaluation of cellulite and its presence has not been unified throughout all studies and perhaps that is the reason for such inconsistencies.
 A generalized, more standardized approach should be developed and used in future.

 It is also possible that none of these treatments are actually effective at all (or enough) and require a very long time to give results.
 Otherwise, it is highly likely that no matter of what method of study was used, the results and effectiveness may have been more obvious.